Oneiroe/PySimpleAutomata/README.rst

 Documentation
 -------------

-For a detailed explanation of the library API consult the documentation [link].
+For a detailed explanation of the library API consult the `documentation <http://pysimpleautomata.readthedocs.io/>`_.

 -------
 Licence